fnc12/sqlite_orm/CONTRIBUTING.md

 ## GitHub pull requests ##

 This is the preferred method of submitting changes.
-When you submit a pull request through github, it activates the continuous integration (CI) build systems at Appveyor and Travis to build your changesxi on a variety of Linux and Windows configurations and run all the test suites.
+When you submit a pull request through github, it activates the continuous integration (CI) build systems at Appveyor and Travis to build your changes on a variety of Linux, Windows and MacOS configurations and run all the test suites.
 Follow these requirements for a successful pull request:

  1. All significant changes require a [github issue](https://github.com/fnc12/sqlite_orm/issues).
 Trivial changes such as fixing a typo or a compiler warning do not.